Laminate Installation Guide

 To install laminate, you’ll first need to measure the space available to work out how many boards you need.
 Then, once your boards and tools arrive, you’ll be able to start the process.

-Laying laminate is easy, even for those with limited DIY skills.
-Take a look at our guide on how to lay a laminate floor:
+Laying laminate flooring is easy, even for those with limited DIY skills.
+Take a look at our guide on how to fit laminate flooring:

 After gathering all of your tools and receiving your laminate, remove the laminate from its packaging.
 Leave it to acclimatise and adjust to the room’s temperature for at least 48 hours prior to installation.
 While you wait, ensure your subfloor is clean and dry.